Aya-Ahmad/Aya-Ahmad/README.md

 **`Logic Lady (The Aspiring Algorithmist )`**

 As a beginner developer, I see coding as more than just a skill — it's my gateway to creativity.
 I’m on an exciting journey to explore the world of technology and inspire others along the way.
-You know whats great about being a developer?
-When you find something you don't like you can just build a better version of it.
+You know what's great about being a developer?
+When you find something you don't like, you can just build a better version of it!
 One of the things I enjoy most about programming is the constant learning and growth.
 There is always something new to discover, explore, and master 📈.
 I’m curious to meet talented, humble, and fun people who are a bit crazy about coding, tech, and lifelong learning!

    <p align="left">